Randomized Dynamic Mode Decomposition: Technical Preliminaries

-In both the projected and the non-projected formulation, a singular value decomposition (SVD) is involved.
+In both the projected and the non-projected formulation, a singular value decomposition of $\bX_L$ is involved.
 This is computationally demanding, and the resources required to compute DMD can be tremendous for large data matrices.